Medical records contain sensitive personal information about a person. That’s why not just anyone is allowed to see them.

 - following an order of a court or a coroner

 Other laws provide that patients’ medical information can be given without their permission to certain organizations in specific situations.
-Examples include the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST, the board that deals with workers’ compensation) and the Commission des droits de la personne et des droits de la jeunesse (Quebec human rights commission) or Director of Youth Protection (DYP).
+Examples include the Commission des normes, de l’équité, de la santé et de la sécurité du travail (labour standards, pay equity and workplace health and safety board) and the Commission des droits de la personne et des droits de la jeunesse (Quebec human rights commission), and the Director of Youth Protection (DYP).

 The reason for these exceptions is to protect the individual and society, and for quality control.